 We all know that Guwahati is a city in Assam.
 But there are some other names that you may come across some other names that create confusion.
 So, before going further, let’s make these things clear.

 The name Guwahati probably came up in the early middle ages.
-The exact origin is hard to verify but the consensus is that the name derives from “Guwa”, areca nuts in the local dialect, that still grows here aplenty.
+The exact origin is hard to verify but the consensus is that the name derives from “Guwa”, areca nuts in the local dialect, which still grows here aplenty.

 Kamrup is the name of the whole region of middle and lower Assam which used to be a kingdom too during ancient times.
 Most historical temples and archaeological sites here belong to that era before the 12th century.
 The most famous origin of the name Kamrup is that Kamdeva regained his shape through tough penance after getting burnt by Lord Shiva due to a minor offense.
 At present, Kamrup is the district that is centered around Guwahati City